lil-brumski/brumski_cpp/README.md

 *1. Clone this GitHub repository onto your device  preferably your compiler's include directory or if you want, your project folder.*

-*2. This library contains mathematics and ASCII art related stuff.*
+*2. This library contains mathematics, CGPA and ASCII art related stuff.*